Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Introduction

-This paper addresses the gap in literature by providing a systematic review of algorithmic fairness in AI-based recruitment, making several key contributions.
+This paper addresses the aforementioned critical gap in the literature by providing a systematic review of algorithmic fairness in AI-based recruitment.
+It targets AI hiring practitioners and makes several key contributions.
 First, we explore the definitions of fairness, trust, and justice, drawing from I-O psychology, HR practices, and legislative frameworks to provide a foundational understanding for analyzing bias in AI-driven recruitment (Section~\ref{sec:background}).
 Second, we discuss the ethical and legal principles governing fairness in AI, highlighting current regulations and guidelines that inform fair AI practices in recruitment (Section~\ref{sec:background:legislation}).
 Third, we identify and categorize various causes of bias in AI systems, including biases in training data, label definitions, feature selection, proxies, and masking (Section~\ref{sec:causes-of-bias}).
 Our examination extends across all stages of the recruitment process—sourcing, screening, interviewing, and selection—demonstrating how bias can be introduced and mitigated at each step (Section~\ref{sec:bias}).
 Fourth, we review diverse fairness metrics, including individual fairness, group fairness, procedural fairness, and fairness in regression, discussing their relevance for employers, jobseekers, and recruitment platforms (Section~\ref{sec:metrics}).
 Fifth, we categorize and evaluate bias mitigation strategies into pre-processing, in-processing, and post-processing methods, highlighting their significance and application in ensuring fair AI-driven recruitment practices (Section~\ref{sec:methods}).
 Sixth, we cover the limitations of existing tools and methods for bias detection and mitigation (Section~\ref{sec:detection}), and outline future challenges in this domain (Section~\ref{sec:future}).
 Finally, Section~\ref{sec:conclusion} presents concluding remarks and summarizes the key findings.
 By addressing these critical aspects, our paper aims to set a comprehensive foundation for advancing equitable AI practices in recruitment.
+However, we acknowledge that defining and measuring fairness in recruitment involves complexities due to competing fairness metrics and differing interpretations of employment discrimination law, which will be discussed in subsequent sections.